Compassionate Communities Awards Program

 Teaching Compassion in the Classroom through School-Wide Humane Education

-With the goal of inspiring a generation of compassionate changemakers and enhancing positive school community engagement, the Compassionate Communities Award supports and recognizes excellence in student-led projects that create a school-wide community of compassion, stewardship, and respect.
-HEART launched the Compassionate Communities competition in partnership with the NYC Mayor’s Office and Department of Education.
+With the goal of inspiring a generation of compassionate changemakers and enhancing positive school community engagement, HEART's Compassionate Communities Awards support and recognize excellence in student-led projects that create a school-wide community of compassion, stewardship, and respect.
+HEART launched the program in partnership with the NYC Mayor’s Office and Department of Education.

-In recognition of one of the key struggles that has particularly impacted many communities in Queens throughout the pandemic, “Food Justice for All" is the theme for this year's program, which we have introduced in Queens elementary school district 30 in partnership with the Queens Borough President’s Office.
+In recognition of one of the key struggles that has particularly impacted many communities in recent years, “Food Justice for All" is the theme for this year's program, which is returning to New York City and Chicago.
 We are highlighting topics like healthy eating choices, sustainable farming, urban gardening, and low-cost farmers’ markets via lessons, activities, school-wide learning opportunities, and connections to potential community partners for service actions.
-District 30 is among the fastest-growing, most high-need, and most diverse districts in New York City, with over 70% of students being economically disadvantaged.

 Inspiring Respect, Emp